 However, what I really tend to look at is future expectations.
 If you buy shares in McDonald’s for $86.08 a piece, as I did recently, or if you buy them for today’s closing price of 84.05 will it really matter all that much 20 years from now when MCD shares are available on the market for $700 each?
 Probably not.
 That’s not to say that I don’t believe that purchasing stocks on a strong value basis isn’t important.
 Quite the contrary, as I believe valuation is paramount to a dividend growth investor’s long-term success and total returns.
 I just don’t think an individual investor should hang their head low because a stock they purchased dips multiple percentage points soon afterward.
 I advocate purchasing quality companies at attractive long-term prices, not trying to time the market.
 Time, not timing, will always be your best friend as a long-term value-based dividend growth investor.

 As part of my Recent Buy series, I try to let my readers know of any equities I purchase soon after the transaction is completed.
 This is just one way I try to document my progress toward early retirement and financial independence.

-*S&P currently rates VOD as s 4-star Buy.
+*S&P currently rates VOD as a 4/5 star Buy.

-I’ll update my Freedom Fund in early December to reflect my recent purchases.
+I’ll update my Freedom Fund in early December to reflect my recent addition.